-- 1. Debarment Form.
+- Debarment Form.
 All applicants must complete this form to certify that the organization has not been deemed ineligible to receive federal funding.
-The form, incorporated by reference, is available at info.florida.gov/services-for-libraries/grants/lsta/guidelines-applications-and-forms. - 2.
-Federal Funding Accountability and Transparency Act (FFATA).
-The form, incorporated by reference, is available at info.florida.gov/services-for-libraries/grants/lsta/guidelines-applications-and-forms.
+The form (as of April xx 2019), incorporated by reference, is available at info.florida.gov/services-for-libraries/grants/lsta/guidelines-applications-and-forms. - Federal Funding Accountability and Transparency Act (FFATA).
+The form (as of April xx 2019), incorporated by reference, is available at info.florida.gov/services-for-libraries/grants/lsta/guidelines-applications-and-forms.
 All applicants must complete this form.
 The FFATA Act requires that information on federal awards and executive compensation be made available to the public through a single searchable website, www.USASpending.gov. - 3.
 Internet Safety Certification Form.
-The form, incorporated by reference, applies only to public libraries and is available at info.florida.gov/services-for-libraries/grants/lsta/guidelines-applications-and-forms. - 4.
+The form (as of April xx 2019), incorporated by reference, applies only to public libraries and is available at info.florida.gov/services-for-libraries/grants/lsta/guidelines-applications-and-forms. - 4.
 Lobbying Activities Form.
 Complete this form if your organization lobbies Congress for the passage of any federal act or law, or if your organization pays for a lobbyist to lobby Congress.
-The form, incorporated by reference, is available at info.florida.gov/services-for-libraries/grants/lsta/guidelines-applications-and-forms. - 5.
+The form (as of April xx 2019), incorporated by reference, is available at info.florida.gov/services-for-libraries/grants/lsta/guidelines-applications-and-forms. - 5.
+Certificate of Good Standing.
+A current certificate of good standing from the Florida Department of State, Division of Corporations must be provided.
+This only applies to not-for-profit organizations who do not receive Library Cooperative Grant funding. - 6.
 Support Materials.
 Add any attachments that are applicable to your application (optional).

-VII.MATCHING FUNDS
+VII.
+MATCHING FUNDS